skip to main content

 In other words, you can get fast internet for a great bargain if you live in one of our top 10 cheapest states, but you’ll probably have to pay a lot for slower speeds if you live in the 10 most expensive states.

-• The median download speed for home internet in the U.S. is 85.45Mbps.
+• The median download speed for home internet is 85.45Mbps.

 Map showing the least and most expensive states for cost of internet per Mbps